Click here to fill out an interest form if you would like to be considered for a position in Campus Safety.

 - Safe Rides

-Most of the student employee hours available, (90%), will be assigned after the normal school day concludes and on weekends.
-The evening and weekend shifts run between 3 to 4 hours per shift on average.
-The office assistant may work 1 to 4 hours depending on class schedules and office hours available during the day.
+Most of our student employees are scheduled evenings and rotating weekends.
+The dispatch/office assistant positions may work 1 to 4 hours depending on class schedules and office hours available during the day.
 Most students will work one to two times per week with rotating weekends.
-Dispatcher shifts start at 3:00 PM daily, Academic Building Patrol shifts start at 6:00 PM daily, and Residential Hall Patrol start at 10:00 PM seven days a week.
+Dispatcher fixed weekday shifts start at 3:00 p.m, 6:30 p.m., and 10 p.m..
+Safe Rides shifts start at 7:00 p.m. or 9:30 p.m. daily.

 The Department of Campus Safety has a large student employment program.
-We will normally have around 100 positions that students will cover and multiple positions available for students to apply.
-There are five areas of work and we select or promote from within to apply for supervisory, dispatch, and administrative positions.
-There are no positions that require special skills that cannot be learned on the job; the dependability to cover your assigned work shift and perform those tasks assigned for your work area is all that is required.
-All areas build on customer service skills, communication, and supporting the needs of the department in providing a safe and secure atmosphere for students, faculty, staff, and visitors to enjoy our campus life style.
-Student employees are not involved with any type of altercations; however they act as administrative, communication, and reporting to full time officers to handle calls for service or scenarios that may occur.
-All employees are required to sign a confidentiality agreement due to the various types of scenarios that they may hear about from radio traffic, full time officer involvement, or documentation they may come across.
-The job positions are as follows:
+We will normally have around 100 positions that students will cover.
+There are no positions that require special skills that cannot be learned on the job (though Safe Rides positions do require a valid driver's license); but we require dependability and willingness to learn.
+All areas build on customer service skills, communication, and critical thinking skills to help support the needs of the department in providing a safe and secure atmosphere for students, faculty, staff, and visitors to enjoy our campus community.
+All student employees are required to sign a confidentiality agreement.

 Students working this position are required to have a valid driver’s license and perform safe driving habits during their work shift.
 Drivers will provide rides in the department Safe Rides vehicle to and from posted Safe Rides pickup/drop off locations.
-Upper class students work a shift from 8:00 PM to 01:15 AM Sunday thru Thursday.
-First-year students selected to this position will work a shift from 6:00 PM to 8:00 PM Sunday thru Thursday.
-Alternating weekend schedules are rotated among all student escorts on Fri/Sat from 8:00 PM to 02:00 AM.
-Students can be promoted to this position from the Academic/Res Hall Patrol area.
 The position also involves shifts spent answering phone requests for Safe Rides and communicating with drivers about locations and logging activity.

-Eight first-year students will be selected from reviewing their work history and student employment job application.
-Students selected for this position should have shown a history of customer service skills, computer usage, and administrative involvement.
-This is an entry level position for the student dispatch position and will be competing for open dispatch positions the following year.
-They will be assistant the dispatcher, communicating via radio to officers around campus, and learning the Campus Safety office procedures for the dispatch area.
-Shifts are 3.5 hours in length one time a week with rotating weekends.
+This is an entry level position for the student dispatch position.
+Dispatch assistant work with an experienced dispatcher, communicating via radio to officers around campus, and learning the Campus Safety office procedures for the dispatch area.
+Shifts are 3.5 hours in length one fixed night a week (3-6:30pm, 6:30-10pm, 10pm-1:30am) with rotating weekends.
 These positions are generally filled by the start of the Fall semester.

 This position is promoted from within the Campus Safety student employees.
-Student supervisors complete scheduling of student shifts, monitor student employee activity, train new employees, perform academic building interior locking procedures, issue warning letters to students, and maintain computer programs that assist in scheduling, tracking, monitoring, and documenting student employees.
+Student supervisors assist with scheduling, training, task management, and supervision of employees evenings and weekends.
 Supervisors are paid at an increased student supervisor rate.

-These students work in the Campus Safety officer under the direction of the Officer Manager, (Lisa Octigan), during the school day.
-These office workers will utilize basic office and communication skills, clerical skills to include computer data entry, word processing, and filing; assist with projects and dispatch coverage; answer phones and questions from visitors, staff, and faculty.
-Multiple shifts/times will be available during the work week with hours available between 08:00 AM to 3:00 PM each day.
-Strong motivation and strong customer service skills desired.
+These students work in the Campus Safety officer under the direction of the Administrative Assistant, (Lisa Octigan), with scheduled shifts around the course schedule on weekdays (segments during the day shift hours of 7:30am-3pm).
+These office workers utilize communication skills, clerical skills to include computer data entry, word processing, and filing; assist with projects and dispatch coverage; answer phones and questions from visitors, staff, and faculty, and issue parking pemrits.
+Strong motivation, attention to detail, and strong customer service skills desired.